STOCD/OSCR-UI/distribution/README.md

 #### System Wide Paths
 - /opt/oscr-ui/
-  - This is the ideal loation for Linux, include all the assets there.
+  - This is the ideal loation for Linux, all assets are located here.
-- /usr/local/bin/oscr -> /opt/bin/oscr/oscr
+- /usr/bin/oscr-ui -> /opt/oscr-ui/OSCR-UI
-  - Symlink to the binary
+  - shell script to execute the binary from a PATH location
-- /usr/share/applications/
+- /usr/share/applications/oscr-ui.desktop
   - The `.desktop` entry that registers the application.
 - /usr/share/icons/hicolor/256x256/apps/oscr-ui.png
   - Location for the application icon, referred to in the `.desktop` entry.

 #### Config Paths
 1. If `$XDG_CONFIG_HOME` is set, takes priority.
-Is supposed to be a directory .
-If a file, fallback to
+Is supposed to be a directory.
+Don't use if it is a file.
+Don't create it if it doesn't exist.
-2. `$HOME/.config` if the `.config` folder exists, but do not create it if it does not, fall back to:
+2. `$HOME/.config` if the `.config` folder exists, but do not create it if it does not.
-3. [`$HOME/.<filename>` if you can keep the settings in one file (and the dot here is important), if not, fall back to]
+3. [`$HOME/.<filename>` if you can keep the settings in one file (and the dot here is important)] -> not used, because OSCR-UI requires a folder
 4. ` $HOME/.oscr/<config-file>`

 ##### .desktop entry template